 • Threats of physical or sexual abuse: ways to cause fear through words, looks, actions or weapons

-• Psychological or emotional abuse: name calling, humiliating, putting you down, keeping you from friends and family, bullying, controlling where you go or what you wear
+• Psychological or emotional abuse: name calling, humiliating, putting you down, keeping you from friends and family, bullying, controlling where you go, what you spend, how you spend your time, or what you wear

 • Stalking: following, harassing, or unwanted contact that makes you feel afraid

-Some people experience only one of these forms of violence while others experience many types of violence.
+Some people experience only one of these forms of IPV, while others experience many types.
 IPV can be a single event or last for many years.
 No matter what, no one deserves to be treated this way.

 What Are Some Relationship Red Flags?

-Relationships can be complicated in general.
-A relationship with IPV can be overwhelming and confusing.
+Relationships can be complicated.
+A relationship in which there is IPV can be overwhelming and confusing.
 Sometimes it can be hard to know if you have experienced IPV.
 The following questions give some examples of unsafe behaviors that can happen in a relationship.

 • Does your partner control all of the family income and budget?
 Control your work or your schooling?